Mission: Caught on Video—Police Officer Punches K-9 in the Face

 The Fayetteville Police Department released a statement that the incident “is being investigated by [its] internal affairs office”—but dogs like this K-9 need more than just an investigation.
 PETA is calling for the K-9 to be removed from the abusive handler immediately, for the officer to be reassigned to duties that don’t involve interaction with animals, and for the agency to review and revise its policies to use only humane K-9 training methods.
 If the department can’t commit to handling K-9s without abusing them, it should stop using dogs altogether.

-If you agree with us, please send a message to the Fayetteville Police Department.
-By doing so, you’ll help make sure no other K-9s are abused by this police department—and you’ll also earn double peta2 points in our Rewards Program.
+If you agree with us, please send a message to Fayetteville’s mayor, city manager, and city council.
+By doing so, you’ll help make sure no other K-9s are abused by this police department—and you’ll also earn peta2 points in our Rewards Program.
 Here’s what you need to do:

 I was shocked and deeply upset to see the video of a Fayetteville police officer repeatedly punching a K-9 in the face.
-This type of abuse would normally lead to charges of cruelty to animals and assaulting a law-enforcement agency animal.
-Please remove the dog from the perpetrator’s custody immediately and reassign the officer to duties that don’t involve animals.
-If your agency deems this officer’s actions “acceptable,” you need to stop using K-9s in any way.
+Please ensure that the dog is immediately removed from the perpetrator’s custody and that the officer is reassigned to duties that don’t involve animals.

-2. Take a screenshot of your message and submit it for 15 30 peta2 points.
-You’ll earn double the rewards points all summer long for taking action to help animals on peta2.com!
+3. Take a screenshot of your e-mail and submit it for 15 peta2 points.
 (Heads-up: You’ll only get points once for taking this action.)

 Text peta2 to 30933 for ways to help animals, tips on compassionate living, and more!